01 of 05

 You can even make the activity last longer by painting or drawing designs onto the paper plane!

-You will need one sheet of paper for this origami plane, you can use square paper or rectangular paper too.
+You will need one sheet of paper for this origami plane, and you can use square paper or rectangular paper too.

 For another easy to fold (and quirky) origami paper plane, try the loopy origami paper plane.Continue to 2 of 5 below.